Code-Institute-Submissions/b1ndark-project2/README.md

 Goals:

-- First of all the main goal is for the user to have fun
+- First of all, the main goal is for the user to have fun
-- Play solo or in a group to test your History knowledge
+- Play solo or in a group to test your history knowledge
 - Go through every difficulty mode :).
 - To try achieve the top 5 in the scoreboard.